 How Indoor Air Quality Affects Your Health

-Mold, pollen and pet dander are ordinary pollution sources in your home.
-Other causes include household cleaners and volatile organic compounds (VOCs).
+Mold, pollen and pet dander are common pollution sources in your home.
+Other supplies include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
+VOCs can be released by things in your home, such as building materials, flooring or furniture.
 They can also be found in some air fresheners and scented candles.
 High VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

 10 Signs Your Home has Poor Indoor Air Quality

 - Watery, itchy or dry eyes.
-Your eyes are susceptible to indoor pollution and may react by growing dry, itchy or watery.
+Your eyes are vulnerable to indoor pollution and may react by growing dry, itchy or watery.

 - Constant asthma attacks.
-Dust, pet dander, smoke and other triggers can be diffused through the air or get trapped in carpet.
+Dust, pet dander, smoke and other triggers can be diffused through the air or get stuck in carpet.

 - Coughing and sneezing.
-Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.
+Allergies or colds can create these symptoms, but they shouldn’t be worse at home.

 - Nausea.
 This can be a response to the chemicals or pollutants in your home.
 It can also be a indication of high carbon monoxide levels.
 Check that you have a operating carbon monoxide detector in your home.